Dental laser: Dental caries removal

-In September 2016 the Cochrane collaboration published a systematic review of the current evidence comparing the use of lasers for caries removal, in both deciduous and adult teeth, with the standard dental drill.
-Nine trials were reviewed, published between 1998 and 2014, with 662 participants in total.
+In September 2016, the Cochrane collaboration published a systematic review of the current evidence comparing the use of lasers for caries removal, in both deciduous and adult teeth, with the standard dental drill.
+The authors reviewed nine trials published between 1998 and 2014, with 662 participants in total.
 These included three different types of laser: Er:YAG; Er,Cr:YSGG; and Nd:YAG.
-Overall the quality of evidence available was found to be low, and the authors were unable to recommend one method of caries removal over the other.
+Overall, the quality of the evidence available was found to be low, and the authors were unable to recommend one method of caries removal over the other.
 There was no evidence of a difference between the marginal integrity or durability of the restorations placed.
-However, there was some evidence that the laser-produced less pain and required less anaesthesia than the drill.
+However, there was some evidence that the laser produced less pain and required less anesthesia than the drill.
 The authors concluded that more research is required.

 Cost of lasers

 Use of the dental laser remains limited, with cost and effectiveness being the primary barriers.
-The cost of a dental laser ranges from $4,000 to $130,000, where a pneumatic dental drill costs between $200 and $500.
+The cost of a dental laser ranges from $4,000 to $130,000, where a pneumatic dental drill costs about $1500.
 Hard tissue lasers are incapable of performing some routine operations in the treatment of cavities.